Nhowell809/MIS480/README.md

 ### Limitations:

-Throughout the creation of this project, I have identified a few limitations that hinder the performance of the algorythm.
+Throughout the creation of this project, I have identified a few limitations that hinder the algorithm's performance.
 The company I work for does not utilize a database for tracking/maintaining the mileage for each truck.
-All data was collected manually and inputted by myself over a three or four day period.
-Due to time constraints and the lack of database I only procured six months worth of mileage data, which limits the overall accuracy of the algorithm and its predictive abilities.
+All data was collected manually and inputted by myself over a three or four-day period.
+Due to time constraints and the lack of a database, I only procured six months' worth of mileage data, limiting the algorithm's overall accuracy and predictive abilities.
 Not to mention the possibility of human error in manually entering 1500+ data points.
-In addition to manually entering the data, there were a multitude of missing or not submitted mileage reports -- presenting incomplete data.
+In addition to manually entering the data, there were many missing or not submitted mileage reports -- presenting incomplete data.
 I used imputation to fill in those missing data points.

 ### Build Status: